python-elective-kea/spring2023/sphinx/source/.ipynb_checkpoints/ses10-checkpoint.rst

 Your job is to create:

-1. A list of dictionaries of students (ie: students = [{'id': 1,'name': 'Claus', 'major': 'Math'}]), cretated in a normal function that returns the resul.
+1. A list of dictionaries of students (ie: students = [{'id': 1,'name': 'Claus', 'major': 'Math'}]), cretated in a normal function that returns the result.

 2. A Generator that "returns" a generator object.
 So the student is yield instead of returned.